 Kaziranga National Park

-Kaziranga National Park comprises wet alluvial grasslands that are home to the world's primary protection area of the Indian rhino.
+Kaziranga National Park comprises wet alluvial grasslands home to the world's primary protection area for the Indian rhino.

 Community Perspective: The park is well-developed for tourism and provides the best viewing of rhinos in Asia.
-The best time to visit is from December to April when temperatures are low.
+Due to seasonal flooding, it is only open from October or November to April.
 Solivagant was "lucky" to see both a tiger and the results of poaching.
+Els compares 3 of the different areas in the park.

 Map of Kaziranga National Park